 The Lemon Law presumptions apply in two separate ways: If there are four or more repairs for the same problem in your vehicle a California Lemon Law presumption applies even if there are only four days in the repair shop.
 For a problem that could cause injury or death, you get the benefit of the presumption if there are two repair attempts, even if the repairs only took 2 days.
 If you have a repair that takes 30 or more days, then it doesn’t matter that there has only been one repair.
 You still get the benefit of the Lemon Law presumption.

 However, the repair attempts and time out standards are just legal presumptions (basically yardsticks) written to help consumers, they are not a barrier to a recovery for valid claim.
-You may still have a valid Lemon Law case even if your vehicle does not have this number of repairs or time out of service if the overall repair history of your car is unreasonable during the time it is covered by warranty.
-Please submit the information requested in our FREE CASE REVIEW page and we can let you know if your vehicle is covered by the California Lemon Law.
+You may still have a valid Lemon Law case even if your vehicle does not have this number of repairs or time out of service if the overall repair history of your vehicle is unreasonable during the time it is covered by warranty.
+Please submit the information requested in our FREE LEMON LAW EVALUATION page and we can let you know if your vehicle is covered by the California Lemon Law.

-If you feel like you’ve suffered enough aggravation from your “Lemon” and that you deserve the compensation the law entitles you to, please submit the vehicle information requested in our FREE CASE REVIEW page and we will get back in touch with you regarding your vehicle situation within one business day at the latest.
+If you feel like you’ve suffered enough aggravation from your “Lemon” and that you deserve the compensation the law entitles you to, please submit the vehicle information requested in our FREE LEMON LAW EVALUATION page and we will get back in touch with you regarding your vehicle situation within one business day at the latest.